Mitrichius/WishlistJS/README.md

 Push your directory to new repository on Github (it could be private).
 Go to Netlify and connect this repository.
 Config already included.

+## Get app's new version and features
+Run this command in your repo:
+`git submodule update --init --remote`

 ## Contributing
 If you find a bug or have an idea for a feature, feel free to write an issue or make a PR.